Reflex Cloud - Fast, secure & scalable hosting. One command to deploy.

 Whenever a background task needs to interact with the state, it must enter an async with self context block which refreshes the state and takes an exclusive lock to prevent other tasks or event handlers from modifying it concurrently.
 Because other EventHandler functions may modify state while the task is running, outside of the context block, Vars accessed by the background task may be stale.
 Attempting to modify the state from a background task outside of the context block will raise an ImmutableStateError exception.

-In the following example, the my_task event handler is decorated with @rx.background and increments the counter variable every half second, as long as certain conditions are met.
+In the following example, the my_task event handler is decorated with @rx.event(background=True) and increments the counter variable every half second, as long as certain conditions are met.
 While it is running, the UI remains interactive and continues to process events normally.

 Background events are similar to simple Task Queues like Celery allowing asynchronous events.